joybob22/Mtech-Lessons/Unit 1/8 - Interface Builder.md

 - UITextField - used for short form text entry.
 Only one line
 - UISlider - used to show progress or a range
 - UISwitch - used to show off and on
-- UILabel - Text that you can show to the user, not edittable by the user
+- UILabel - Text that you can show to the user, not editable by the user

 ## Beginning Constraints